Summers Spell Summer's eiderdown spins a cotton-scented spell

 Half-worked days, under shade trees at high noon.

-Hair bleached by sun, with a lemonade wisp;
+Hair bleached by the sun, with a lemonade wisp;

 Shy, freckled faces; never yet been kissed.